 P201 Obtain special instructions before use.
-P260 o not breathe dust/fume.
-P280 /ear protective gloves/protective clothing/eye protection/face protection.
+P260 not breathe dust/fume.
+P271 only outdoors or in a well-ventilated area.
+P280 Near protective gloves/protective clothing/eye protection/face protection.
 P270 Do not eat, drink or smoke when using this product.
 P272 Contaminated work clothing should not be allowed out of the workplace.